HOME ENERGY ASSISTANCE

 Applications are completed in our office or at outreach events only.
 Please bring the supporting documentation that applies to you and your household to your appointment (see Important Information for Processing Applications).

-- Valid Florida IDs for every household member 19 years of age or older.
+- Valid Florida IDs for every household member 18 years of age or older.
 Birth certificates or valid voter registration cards for Escambia County may be used in lieu of a valid Florida ID.
+If interested in Head Start. please bring birth certificates for child(ren).

 - Social Security cards for everyone in the household.
 Printed immunization records from the health department for minors are acceptable if the complete social security number is shown.
 If you are missing a social security card for a household member, you must obtain one from the Social Security Administration before service may be rendered.

-- current electric bill (Heating bill required along with the electric bill October 1 thru March 30).
-If the account is final, you must get a letter from the power/gas company showing amount(s) required to restore service as well as the current service address.
+- Current Electric bill (Heating bill required along with the electric bill October 1 thru March 30).
+If you have a final bill, you must get a letter from the power/gas company showing amount(s) required to restore service, as well as the current service address.
 Please be aware that returned item charges and revenue protection charges must be paid up front prior to completing your application.

-- Social Security Award Letters, dated for 2017, showing the monthly income.
-If you do not have the current letter, you may have one faxed/mailed to you by calling 1-800-772-1213 or you may visit ssa.gov.
+- Social Security Award Letters verifying the monthly income for the current year.
+If you do not have the current letter, you may have one faxed/mailed to you by calling 1-800-772-1213 or you may visit www.ssa.gov.

-- Documentation of self-employment income for the last three months prior to the date of application.
+- Documentation of self-employment income for the last thirty days prior to date of application.
 Plasma donors must present a donor report showing income for the last thirty days.
-If you scrap metal, a report is required from the company verifying your scrap income for the last three months.
+If you scrap metal, a report is required from the company verifying your scrap income for the last thirty days.

 - Wage Determination Transcript showing weekly benefit amount for clients receiving unemployment benefits.